cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [The AI3SD network][ai3sd1] have kindly made available a series of recorded research seminars, as well as a [Skills 4 Scientists][ai3sd2] series (including research data management, python, version control, ethics, and career development).

+[Scientific Computing From Scratch.][scotch]
+A summer bootcamp on scientific computing for beginners with Python and Pytorch organized by Pratyush Tiwary.

 ## Research Software